SubleXBle/Fail2Ban-Report/README.md

 **Current Status:**
 > Fail2Ban-Report currently manages bans and unbans through **UFW**, serving as a safe solution.
-It does **not** directly modify Fail2Ban jails or change existing fail2ban configurations as it uses ufw for it's own permanent "Jails"
+> It does **not** directly modify Fail2Ban jails or change existing fail2ban configurations as it uses ufw for it's own permanent "Jails"
+> Fail2Ban-Report now supports **multi-server setups** and **role-based access**:
+> Viewer accounts are read-only, while Admins can manage bans/unbans via the dashboard.

 **Future Direction:**
 > A potential long-term enhancement could include **direct interaction with Fail2Ban jails** — for example, user-controlled bans and unbans per jail.